jeffreykegler/old_kollos/notes/misc/strand.md

 ## The structure of an Bocage

-Marpa::R2 has two format for abstract syntax forests.
+Marpa::R2 uses a format called a "bocage" for abstract syntax forests (ASFs).
-The one
+There is another one,
 [externally documented](https://metacpan.org/pod/distribution/Marpa-R2/pod/ASF.pod)
-as its `Marpa::R2::ASF` interface is for advanced uses, and is an upper layer to the undocumented
+as its `Marpa::R2::ASF` interface, but this is for advanced uses.
-"bocage" interface.
+When this documentation talks about ASFs, it refers to the bocage interface, unless otherwise specified.
-The bocage interface (which is essentially the same as Elizabeth Scott's SPFF format) is the one which will be described here.
+Marpa's bocage interface is essentially the same as Elizabeth Scott's SPFF format.
-An forest for the `Marpa::R2::ASF` interface can be built from the bocage, when and if desired.

 A bocage consists of nodes.
 All nodes are either terminal nodes